 The application form

-The application process at Penningtons starts with an online form, which prompts candidates to fill out their education history and work experience, and answer questions covering: extra-curricular activities, personal challenges they've overcome and Penningtons' strategy.
-Graduate recruitment manager Helen Lewis tells us that “we look equally at legal and non-legal work experience, so it really is worth adding in shop and pub jobs too.”
+The application process at Penningtons starts with an online form, which prompts candidates to fill out their education history and work experience.
+Applicants also answer questions covering extracurricular activities, personal challenges they've overcome and Penningtons' strategy.
+Resourcing manager Jenny Vine tells us that “we look equally at legal and non-legal work experience, so it really is worth adding in shop and pub jobs too.”
 She adds that “when it comes to grades, we expect at least AAB and a 2:1, but candidates can make up for problems with a really strong application form.”

-Nailing the covering letter is “critical to someone's success – it's the key section I really look at,” says Lewis.
+Nailing the covering letter is “critical to someone's success – it's the key section I really look at,” says Vine.
 “In a perfect covering letter I'd get a feel for their character, and be able to judge how much they want to work for us and want to be involved in what we have to offer.
-I want to see they've done their research, and aren't just applying to us as a second-tier behind the magic circle.”
-Lewis explains that good reasons for applying could include an interest in a particular practice area or admiration for specific lawyers at the firm and what they've managed to achieve.
+I want to see they've done their research, and aren't just applying to us as a second tier behind the magic circle.”
+Vine explains that good reasons for applying could include an interest in a particular practice area or admiration for specific lawyers at the firm and what they've managed to achieve.

 She continues: “Because we give trainees a lot of responsibility and client contact, we look for people who are comfortable with being given that level of responsibility straight away.”
 Recruiters are therefore on the lookout for any previous activities – like leading a team or organising an event – that demonstrate a mix of confidence and good people skills.

-Penningtons attracts around 700 applications for its vacation scheme, and another 700 for the training contract.
+Penningtons attracts around 700 applications for its vacation scheme, and 800 for the training contract.
 The firm filters candidates via assessment days, which host 12 applicants at a time.
-They undergo two interviews: one with Lewis and another member of the HR team, and one with Lewis and a partner.
+They undergo two interviews: one with Vine and another member of the HR team, and one with Vine and a partner.

 Penningtons' vacation scheme lasts for one week in July.
-Schemes are available in London, Basingstoke, Cambridge, Guildford, Oxford and Reading.
-There is room for 40 candidates in total.
+Schemes are available in London, Basingstoke, Cambridge, Guildford, Oxford and Reading; there's room for 50 candidates in total.

-Vac schemers sit in one department for the week, and express preferences for which one before they arrive.
-They're mentored by a trainee, and complete a mixture of real work under supervision, as well as a number of exercises.
+Vac schemers sit in one department for the week and get to express preferences for which one before they arrive.
+They're mentored by a trainee, completing a mixture of real work under supervision as well as a number of exercises.
 One of these involves researching a report on another area of law covered by the firm and doing a presentation on it.

-These are held during Easter and primarily aimed at those hoping to complete a vacation scheme the following year i.e. first-year law students and penultimate year non-law students.
-The day is spent meeting the graduate recruitment team; getting to know the firm's practice areas in more depth; and chatting with the current trainees to find out why they chose the firm and what they make of their training experience so far.
+Information days are held at Easter and are primarily aimed at those hoping to complete a vacation scheme the following year, i.e. first-year law students and penultimate-year non-law students.
+The day is spent meeting the graduate recruitment team, getting to know the firm's practice areas in more depth, and chatting with the current trainees to find out why they chose the firm and what they make of their training experience so far.